oracle-livelabs/security/database/advanced/database-vault/database-vault_70.md

     ![DB Vault](./images/dv-005.png "Add objects to the Realm to protect")

 8. Make sure you have an authorized user in the realm.
-In this step, we will add `EMPLOYEESEARCH_PROD` as a realm authorized owner
+In this step, you will add `EMPLOYEESEARCH_PROD` as a realm authorized owner.
+Without this authorization, not even the owner of the objects, `EMPLOYEESEARCH_PROD`, will be able to access the objects.

     ````
     <copy>./dv_add_auth_to_realm.sh</copy>